Anatomical Gift Program

 Yes.
 You can withdraw from the program at any time by contacting our office and completing paperwork to be removed from the registered donor list.
 It is recommended that you share this with those involved in your initial registration.

 What will happen at the time of death?

-Before bringing a body to UVM, the funeral home or cremation service that will be handling the transportation is to telephone (802) 656-4605.
+Before bringing a body to UVM, the funeral home or cremation service that will be facilitating the transportation is to telephone (802) 656-4605.
 Our staff will need to review various factors in order to determine whether or not the donation can be accepted.
 The medical Preliminary Report of Death (PROD) by the certifying physician is crucial for this process.

 Will UVM provide my family with a report on findings during the studies?